gmmowry/ruby-lesson-trilogy/Ruby-Lesson-Plan.md

     * IMPORTANT: When downloading any code going forward, be sure to hit "Download". **If you copy and paste directly from Slack, your code will not work!**

     * With a partner, discuss what you expect to happen or to be returned in each section.
 Write your predictions before each section.
-Run the file in your terminal/console by calling `ruby student-grades-hash-activity.rb` in the directory you save it in to see if your predictions were correct.
+Run the file in your terminal/console by calling `ruby tudent-grades-hash-activity.rb` in the directory you save it in to see if your predictions were correct.

 **Instructor / TA Note:** Do not go over this activity after the time is done.
 Just move onto the next activity.
 Students will come back to this later after they've learned more.